 - Collaborative and synergistic initiatives across three campuses

 - Engaged advisory council and three active steering committees

-Farmers, processors, dairy professionals, legislators, and community members are invited to attend these free educational events.
+Farmers, processors, dairy professionals, legislators, and community members are invited to attend this free educational event.

-Check out the Hub’s website to register and view the complete schedules, including a listing of all speakers.
+Check out the Hub’s website to register and view the complete schedule, including a listing of all speakers.

 The Dairy Innovation Hub, is supported by a $7.8M annual state investment to drive research and development across the UW–Madison, UW–Platteville, and UW–River Falls campuses, ensuring that Wisconsin’s $45.6 billion dairy community remains a global pacesetter in producing nutritious dairy products.
 This is all accomplished with a keen focus on economic, environ-mental, and social sustainability.